Wicken Fen: Management

-Although Wicken Fen is often described as if it were a natural wilderness, it is neither natural nor wild; humans have been closely involved in the fen for centuries, and the reserve is still managed intensively to protect and maintain the delicate balance of species which has built up over the years.
+Humans have managed Wicken Fen for centuries, and the reserve is still managed intensively to protect and maintain the delicate balance of species that has built up over the years.

-Much of the management tries to recreate the old systems of fen working which persisted for hundreds of years, allowing species to become dependent on the practices.
+Much of the management tries to recreate the old systems of fen working that persisted for hundreds of years, allowing species to become dependent on the practices.
 For example, the sedge plant, Cladium mariscus, is harvested every year and sold for thatching roofs.
 The earliest recorded sedge harvest at Wicken was in 1414, and ever since then, sedge has been regularly cut.
-The sedge-cutting has allowed an array of plants and animals to colonize the area that depend on regular clearance of the sedge in order to survive.
-(Many plants and animals are dependent upon regular management of vegetation in this way to keep their habitats intact.)
-As part of the management plan for Wicken Fen, Konik ponies and Highland cattle have been introduced to some areas in order to prevent scrub from regrowing.
+The sedge-cutting has resulted in an array of animals, fungi, and plants colonizing the area that depend on regular clearance of the sedge in order to survive.
+(Many animals, plants and fungi are dependent upon such regular management of vegetation to keep their habitats intact.)
+As part of the management plan for Wicken Fen, Konik ponies and Highland cattle have been introduced to some areas for grazing, in order to prevent scrub from regrowing.